 What happens after 30 days?

-If you don’t renew a domain name within 30 days after it expires, we’ll soon delete it from our system (this can happen at any point within 30-40 days after expiration).
+If you don’t renew a domain name within 30 days after it expires, we’ll delete it from our system within the following 10 days.
 After that, we’ll no longer have control of the domain name, and you’ll no longer be able to renew it normally.

 The central domain name registry will then hold it in a non-working state for about 30 additional days.
 This is called the “redemption period”.

 During the redemption period, we can reactivate a domain name for you by manually notifying the central registry that the domain name was deleted by mistake.
 However, the registry charges a $40.00 fee for this (in addition to the domain name renewal fee).
 Because of that, renewing a domain name during this period is usually still possible, but costs an extra $40.00.
 You can contact us to start this process.

 If you want to renew a domain name that’s in the redemption period, but you don’t want to pay the extra fee, you may be interested in our watchlist service, which is free but doesn’t guarantee that you'll get it back.

 What happens after the redemption period?